jmbannon/ytdl-sub/docs/source/guides/getting_started/automating_downloads.rst

    will run *whenever* the container starts including when the host reboots, when ``# dockerd`` is upgraded, when a new image is pulled, when something applies Compose changes, etc..
-This may result in running ``ytdl-sub`` right before or after the next cron scheduled run or even at the same time on top of each other.
+This may result in running ``ytdl-sub`` right before or after the next cron scheduled run.
 Instead, run your cron script manually inside the running container as needed:

    .. code-block:: console